WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 This is important because it both saves you time and avoids putting load on the World Bank and Wikipedia servers every time you want to run the code.

 # Exploratory Data Analysis
 Most of the exploratory data analysis was performed in Seaborn.
 This blog post assumes that the reader knows the basics of Seaborn and does not need the Seaborn commands used explained to them.
+The graphs used here can be explored in [the dashboard for this project](https://li-keqiang-index-project.streamlit.app/).

-The rail cargo, electricity consumption, and GDP graphs are extremely right-skewed:
+The rail cargo, electricity consumption, and GDP graphs are extremely right-skewed.
+We will not be able to create an accurate linear model with the raw data:

 ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/1750a560-34b1-4236-a717-348650658598) ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/42035b33-9553-4024-821f-6decddae6fb1) ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/bca42fe2-b284-49e3-a406-d6f5797e0af4)

-However, they match a normal distribution much better when they are logarithmed:
+However, they match a normal distribution much better when they are logarithmed.
+This means we should be able to work with a logged version of the data just fine:

 ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/54b9deeb-9f5f-4222-92be-848a966280b2) ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/ea16c106-f32f-481e-ba40-1e50756c7be0) ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/b7e97728-21be-47bc-90cc-d0734f598273)

 A countplot of data points be region reveals some other concerns: